awsdocs/amazon-opensearch-service-developer-guide/doc_source/audit-logs.md

 + Audit logs don't include cross\-cluster search requests that were rejected by the destination's domain access policy\.
 + The maximum size of each audit log message is 10,000 characters\.
 The audit log message is truncated if it exceeds this limit\.

-## Enabling Audit Logs<a name="audit-log-enabling"></a>
+## Enabling audit logs<a name="audit-log-enabling"></a>

 Enabling audit logs is a two\-step process\.
 First, you must configure your domain to publish audit logs to CloudWatch Logs using the console, AWS CLI, or configuration API\.
 Then you can tune audit log settings using Kibana or the fine\-grained access control REST API\.

 **Important**
-If you encounter an error while following these steps, see [Can't Enable Audit Logs](aes-handling-errors.md#aes-troubleshooting-audit-logs-error) for troubleshooting information\.
+If you encounter an error while following these steps, see [Can't enable audit logs](aes-handling-errors.md#aes-troubleshooting-audit-logs-error) for troubleshooting information\.

 **To enable audit logs for an Amazon ES domain \(console\)**